-When Justice investigator Cristin Severance asked Spencer about why his Dallas office was empty, he claimed to have let go his 58 employees.
+When Consumer Justice investigator Cristin Severance asked Spencer about why his Dallas office was empty, he claimed to have let go his 58 employees.

-Spencer said he now relies on one and artificial intelligence to do the work but his website promises a “real person with real knowledge of your specific needs”.
+Spencer said he now relies on one employee and artificial intelligence to do the work but his website promises a “real person with real knowledge of your specific needs”.

-Spencer did not return follow-up emails from CBS11 after his interview to clarify the non-profit issue or the number of employees he has on reducing loans.
+Spencer did not return follow-up emails from CBS11 after his interview to clarify the non-profit issue or the number of employees he has working on reducing loans.